comp-imaging-sci/usct-breast-phantom/README.md

 with anatomically realistic tissue structures and physiologically realistic acoustic properties for use in ultrasound computed tomography (USCT) virtual imaging studies.

-This software builds on top of tools from the _Virtual Imaging Clinical Trial for Regulatory Evaluation_ ((VICTRE)[https://github.com/DIDSR/VICTRE]) project.
+This software builds on top of tools from the _Virtual Imaging Clinical Trial for Regulatory Evaluation_ ([VICTRE](https://github.com/DIDSR/VICTRE)) project.
 These tools are used to generate high-resolution stochastic tissue maps of breast anatomy (breast phantoms) as well as spiculated tumor numerical phantoms.

 The output of the software consists of three-dimensional high-resolution maps of the breast acoustic properties, including speed-of-sound, density, and acoustic attenuation.
-To reduce computational cost, the user can also generate acoustic properties maps for a specific 2D slice or thin 3D slab (parallel to the frontal plan) rather then the full 3D phantom.
+To reduce computational cost, the user can also generate acoustic properties maps for a specific 2D slice or thin 3D slab (parallel to the frontal plane) rather then the full 3D phantom.

-If you use this software for your research please cite: Fu Li, Umberto Villa, Seonyeong Park, Mark Anastasio.
-Title.
-IEEE Trans Ultrasonics, Ferroelectrics, and Frequency Control, under review, 2021 [https://arxiv.org/abs/2106.02744]
+If you use this software for your research please cite: Fu Li, Umberto Villa, Seonyeong Park, Mark Anastasio. _Three-dimensional stochastic numerical breast phantoms for enabling virtual imaging trials of ultrasound computed tomography_ IEEE Trans Ultrasonics, Ferroelectrics, and Frequency Control, under review, 2021. [preprint](https://arxiv.org/abs/2106.02744)

 ## Dependencies